 Long Valley School and Long Valley Charter School are the only occupants of the facility and grounds.
-Further, LVCS has purchased a parcel of land, located in Doyle in Lassen County, and reserves its rights to build facilities on this property for use by the Charter School.
+Further, LVCS has purchased a parcel of land located at 435-500 Doyle Loop Rd, Doyle 96109; this property is further described as Lassen County APN: 141-050-95 and APN: 141-050-94-11.
+LVCS reserves its rights to build facilities on this property for use by the Charter School.
 LVCS shall notify the District prior to operating the Charter School at a different facility than as identified in this section.